LibreQoE/LibreQoS/README.md

 📄 <a href="https://github.com/rchac/LibreQoS/wiki/LibreQoS-v0.8-Installation-&-Usage-Guide----Proxmox-and-Ubuntu-20.04">LibreQoS 0.8 Installation and Usage Guide - Proxmox and Ubuntu 20.04 LTS</a>

 ## Donate
-LibreQoS is based on fq_codel - an open source project led by Dave Taht, and contrinuted to by dozens of others.
+LibreQoS makes great use of fq_codel - an open source project led by Dave Taht, and contrinuted to by dozens of others.
 Without Dave's work, there would be no LibreQoS, Preseem, or Saisei.
 Please contribute to Dave's patreon here: https://www.patreon.com/dtaht

 To support 1000 subscribers using proprietary wrappers for fq_codel would cost the average small ISP thousands per year.
 If this application helps your network, please consider donating to Dave's patreon.
 Donating just $0.2/sub/month ($100/month for 500 subs) comes out to be 60% less than any proprietary solution, and you get to ensure continued development of fq_codel's successor, CAKE.